 We affirm that the Church is a fellowship of believers.
 We see the New Testament affirming the Church as a family of equals; all of us are gifted and called to participate in the life and mission of the Church.
-This means we affirm the gifts and calling of both women and men for vocational and lay leadership in our churches and consider all believers, regardless of age, race, gender, sexual orientation, and culture, part of the family.
+This means we affirm the gifts and calling of both women and men for vocational and lay leadership in our churches and consider all believers, regardless of age, ethnicity, gender, sexual orientation, tradition, and culture, part of the family.

 We affirm that the Church’s mission is to tell our Story, introduce people to Jesus, and work toward the good of all God has made.
 We are called to follow Jesus, loving God with all that we are and loving all people and creation.
 We think of love as action.
 As we live this out, we invite others to learn, grow, and follow Jesus in community with us.